jmadediji/simple-java-calculator/README.md

 This project was **originally written using `Eclipse`**, but I have **migrated it to NetBeans**.

+## Features added

+Buttons: Log10(x), arcsin(x), arccos(x), arctan(x), X!, x^2, ln(x), d-f, mod, root, power, 10^x, pi, e, e^x, rad, C, +/-, ( ), Decimal(".")

+Stylized the layout

+Implemented Partial PEMDAS

+## Things we tried but unsupported in build:

+Full parenthetical notation

+Handling “+/-” like an operand

+## How to access old and new features (buttons and style)

-If you use the executable "SimpleJavaCalculator.jar" file and that doesn't work, you can type this in your terminal:
+Double-click the executable "SimpleJavaCalculator.jar" file.If you use the executable "SimpleJavaCalculator.jar" file and that doesn't work, you can type this in your terminal:

 ```shell
 java -jar /your_calculator_directory/SimpleJavaCalculator.jar`